tektechnologies/Instructor-Prep/201/class-14.md

-# First Hour

-# Second Hour

-### Take Break 10 Minute

-# Third Hour

-# Wonderful day.
+# Wonderful day

 - CSS animation
 - Using local storage on different pages of the same site.
 - Advanced Topics choose, review, or deep dive     into something else.

-# Projects
+## Projects

 - time to think about what we are going to build.
 - Talk to pyschological safety.

-# Psychological Safety  (1 hour)
+## Psychological Safety  (1 hour)

 - 60 second pitch
 - remind them of there 60 second pitch assignment
 - did you do the readings?

-### round table discussion.
+### round table discussion

 - students to close laptops,